KingVentrix007/kingventrix007.github.io/index.md

 ----------------------------------------------------------

 Summary:
 Passionate and self-driven coder with a diverse skill set in programming languages including C, Python, and more.
 Extensive experience in software development and a strong foundation in operating system design.
-Seeking a challenging role that allows me to utilize my coding skills and push the boundaries of technology.
+Seeking a challenging role(that I can work on part time, couse I am in school) that allows me to utilize my coding skills and push the boundaries of technology.

 ----------------------------------------------------------